Priyasunil26/AWSDocumentation/AWSdocumentation.md

 ### 4. DNS Mapping and Binding with Bold BI Application (Optional)

+If you wish to expose your application using a domain, follow the steps below.
+Otherwise, if you want to expose your application through an IP address, skip these steps.

 - Map IP Address to Domain Name
   - Log in to your domain registrar's website.
   - Navigate to the DNS management section.